PySimpleGUI/PySimpleGUI/readme.md

 </p>

 The same window is shown and returns the same values as the example showing the sections of a PySimpleGUI program.
-Being able to do so much with so little enables you to quickly and easily add GUIs to your Python code.
+Doing so much with so little enables you to quickly and easily add GUIs to your Python code.
 If you want to display some data and get a choice from your user, it can be done in a line of code instead of a page of code.

 By using short-hand aliases, you can save even more space in your code by using fewer characters.
 All of the Elements have one or more shorter names that can be used.
 For example, the `Text` element can be written simply as `T`.
 The `Input` element can be written as `I` and the `Button` as `B`.
 Your single-line window code thus becomes: